SeymenNW/SW25-Deep-Learning-Exam-Project/README.md

 - As part of the curriculum the following book has been used (Primarily):
    - [Hands-on Machine Learning with Python: Implement Neural Network Solutions with Scikit-learn and PyTorch](https://www.amazon.com/Hands-Machine-Learning-Python-Scikit-learn/dp/1484279204)

-- Not a part of the curriculum, but I also used the following book:
+- Not a part of the curriculum, but I also used the following book (and videos) from StatQuest:
   - [The StatQuest Illustrated Guide To Machine Learning ](https://www.amazon.com/StatQuest-Illustrated-Guide-Machine-Learning/dp/B0BLM4TLPY/)

 ## Note: